Professional Development Center Offerings

 We would love to show you our beautiful campus!
-Scheduled tours occur on the first Saturday of each month that school is in session at 2.00 p.m.
-Mountain Time.
-All tours must be arranged in advance by calling (970) 586-0600.
-Tours take about one-and-a-half hours and involve a good deal walking (so be sure to wear comfortable shoes) Tours occur year-round and in any kind of weather, so please dress appropriately!
+All tours must be arranged in advance by calling (970) 586-0600 and speaking with our front desk.
+Tours take about one-and-a-half hours and involve a good deal of walking (so be sure to wear comfortable shoes) Tours occur year-round and in any kind of weather, so please dress appropriately!
 You may also take our Interactive Campus Tour right here on our website.

 Our professional development center staff are school change consultants who work with select networks of public secondary schools, districts and non-profits convening networks of secondary schools to facilitate school change revolving around re-engaging disengaged youth.
 Our facilitative approach emphasizes solutions being rooted in a school’s context and growing out of existing assets.
 Inquire about an Eagle Rock Professional Development consultation today.

 Eagle Rock hosts educator visits that last anywhere from half-a-day to a week (a typical visit is Monday – Wednesday or Wednesday – Friday).
 Individuals or groups are welcome.
 Groups may be role-alike or composed of a mixture of people responsible for the education of young people (e.g., teachers, support staff, superintendents, central office staff, boards of education, state department personnel, policymakers, etc.).
 Visits are custom-designed to meet the purposes of visiting individual or group.
 Please use the Eagle Rock Contact Form to inquire about arranging a visit.
 Additionally, we look for educators to serve on Presentation of Learning assessment panels at the end of each of our three trimesters.